Email: nexusmail at this Web site address

 The database is a comma separated values (CSV) file that can be imported into most database and spreadsheet programs.
 On this web site it is stored as a Zip file or a GZ file, which most popular unzippers can open.

-Fields labeled with "*" exist only in version 2.0.
+Fields labeled with "*" exist only in version 2.0 or higher.
 Also, since I used a larger set of data for this version, the StarID differs from versions 1.*

 I came up with this database while creating the 3D Universe web site.
 I needed a reference that would let me search for groups of stars by magnitude or distance, while giving me more information than was contained in any one catalog.